mucommander/mucommander/package/readme.txt

 - Support for Android Debug Bridge (adb).
 - Google Drive: present files shared with the authorized user in the 'Shared with me' folder.
 - Google Drive: present trashed files in the 'Trash' folder.
+- Google Drive: documents, spreadsheets and presentations are shown and can be downloaded in their corresponding OpenDocument format (odt, ods, and odp).

 Improvements:
 - When sorting a file table by filenames, the sort operation performs a locale-sensitive String comparison.